 - Hand wash

-I hand wash many of my sweaters, especially cashmere and wool.
-While it is not my favorite thing to do, it makes them last longer and keeps the fabric in tact.
-I love Laundress Products and use this detergent for most my sweaters.
-If I’m washing multiple sweaters at once, that are similar in color, I’ll fill a small plastic bin with water and detergent, swirl the sweaters around a few times and then let them soak for about 20-30 min.
-Otherwise sink will do.
+I hand wash many of my sweaters, especially cashmere and wool.* While it is not my favorite thing to do, it makes them last longer and keeps the fabric in tact.
+I love Laundress Products and use this detergent for most of my sweaters.
+If I’m washing multiple sweaters at once, that are similar in color, I’ll fill a small plastic bin or bathtub with water and detergent, swirl the sweaters around a few times and then let them soak for about 20-30 min.
+Otherwise sink will do if it’s just one sweater.
 Rinse them and gently squeeze out the water.
 You can also roll the sweater into a towel to absorb the water.
-Then I dry them on this Laundry Drying Rack.
+Then I dry them on this Laundry Drying Rack (you can put a large towel under the sweaters).
+I love the drying rack and use it even more for my other items of clothing that I don’t want to give a chance of getting ruined in the dryer.

-Always check the label for washing though.
+- Always check the label for washing though.
 Usually any sweaters that require dry-cleaning I’ll end up hand washing.
+The only thing I dry clean are coats and some dresses.

-Other sweaters I wash on gently cycle.
-Some that might have any jewels on them I’ll throw in one of these mash bags (which come in handy for other delicate pieces too or anything you don’t want to get caught on a zipper in the wash…like your favorite tee).
+- Other sweaters I wash on gentle cycle.
+Some that might have any jewels on them I’ll throw in one of these mash bags (which come in handy for other delicate pieces too or anything you don’t want to get caught on a zipper in the wash…like your favorite tees!).

 - Know when to wash

-Unless you’ve been sweating or have a stain, there is no need to wash your sweater after you wear it just once.
-Even if it’s a small stain, it’s a good idea to spot treat.
+Unless you’ve been sweating or have a stain, there is no need to wash your sweater after just one wear.
+Even if it’s a small stain, it’s a good idea to spot treat instead.
 It’s ok to wear it a few times especially if you wear a tee underneath.
-I think that’s much easier done in Winter when it’s freezing outside.
+I think that’s much easier done during cold months.
 But a thin tee will protect the sweater from sweating, body oil etc. and extend the life of your knits.